-You are better connected Your articles and status messages can go to all services, not just one, allowing you to engage with everyone.
+Your articles and status messages can go to all services, not just one, allowing you to engage with everyone.
 Even replies and likes on other services can come back to your site so they’re all in one place.

-You are in control You can post anything you want, in any format you want, with no one monitoring you.
-In addition, you share simple readable links such as mywebsite.com/ideas.
+You can post anything you want, in any format you want, with no one monitoring you.
+In addition, you share simple readable links such as example.com/ideas.
 These links are permanent and will always work.

 Beyond Blogging and Decentralization